yanglinz/personal-site/packages/www/src/content/til/copy-from-docker.md

 ---
 title: Copy a file or directory from a Docker image
 date: 2025-03-17
+description:
+  A short guide on how to copy files or directories from within a Docker image to the host.
 ---

 Recently I needed to copy some files from a Docker image to trouble shoot some